 Follow the instructions in section 5.2, Freshwater System Commissioning, to disinfect the system at the beginning of each season.
-Once the system is commissioned, to refill the water supply tank(s), use a dockside hose and fill the tank(s) slowly through the labeled freshwater fill on the starboard gunwale.
+Once the system is commissioned, to refill the water supply tank(s), use a dock-side hose and fill the tank(s) slowly through the freshwater fill.
 The tanks should be filled until water runs out of the vent located on the hull side just below the fill.
 After filling the tank(s), partially open all faucets.
-Switch ON the FRESH WATER PUMP switch on the DC distribution panel. located in the head compartment electrical cabinet.
+Switch ON the FRESH WATER PUMP switch on the DC distribution panel, located in the port companionway upper electrical cabinet.
 Allow the pump to run until all of the air is purged from the system and a steady stream of water is flowing from each outlet.
 Next, turn off the faucets one by one.
 As the pressure builds, the pump will automatically shut off.